LucasA06/Lucas-Ableson-Major/Docs/developer_notes.md

 * Found the best method to display the data in a way I like and a way that looks the best to me.

 * I am going to import all the data I need into a folder called 'data' and add it to my respository so the data is always there when I need to access it in my gui.

+* Terms and Service window now works and pops up when you first start the application and doesn't pop up again once you agree to it.